 Anne Kang was elected as the MLA for Burnaby-Deer Lake in 2017 and re-elected in 2020.
-Anne serves as Minister of Advanced Education and Skills Training and previously served as Minister of Citizens' Services as well as the Parliamentary Secretary for Seniors.
+Anne serves as the Minister of Municipal Affairs and previously served as the Minister of Advanced Education and Skills Training and as Minister of Citizens' Services as well as the Parliamentary Secretary for Seniors.

 She immigrated to British Columbia as a child, and has lived in Burnaby for over 30 years.
 She has been an active community volunteer since the age of 8.

 Anne was a three-term Burnaby City Councillor before becoming an MLA, and has been a leader in many organizations that build community and support those who are vulnerable.
 Anne's commitment to community was recognized when she was awarded the Queen's Diamond Jubilee in 2012 for her contribution to Canada.

 Anne has a passion for life-long learning.
 She completed her post-secondary education at UBC, receiving a Bachelor of Music, a Bachelor of Education – Elementary, a Diploma in Special Education – Learning Disability, and a Master degree in Special Education - Gifted and Creative Learner, and completed two levels of Montessori Certification.
 Before being elected MLA of Burnaby-Deer Lake, Anne was a music teacher in the Burnaby school system.